A scalable solution to the nearest neighbor search problem through local-search methods on neighbor graphs: Conclusions

-Since our indexes are incrementally constructed, the insertion operation is native; however, the deletion algorithm is not yet studied.
+Since our indexes are constructed incrementally, the insertion operation is native; however, the deletion algorithm is not yet studied.
 These features are useful for applications using metric databases to represent knowledge, like those using incremental learning.
 The literature in metric indexes used to solve the deletion operation marking those items as unavailable for most operations \cite{CNBYMacmcs2001}.
-While this is enough for workloads with just a few deletions, a high rate of removals could yield to a significant unnecessary extra memory.
 In other approaches, the metric indexes can afford real deletions.
 However, to maintain the invariants of the indexes, a partial or even a complete reconstruction of the index is needed (\cite{DSATjea08,DSATsisap09,M-trees}).
-A recent approach uses the strategy of Bentley and Saxe (\cite{NaidanMagnusIS2014}) to produce dynamic structures using a list of $\log n$ static structures.
-This approach gives the possibility of using any static index at the expense of a $\log n$ factor in the search cost.
-Also, since only amortized times are ensured, incremental constructions cannot be used (i.e., a single insertion or deletion operation can be lengthy).
-We believe that our combinatorial optimization approach is robust enough to support deletions, and the primary task becomes on determining optimal replacements of the removed items.
+A recent approach uses the strategy of Bentley and Saxe (\cite{NaidanMagnusIS2014}) to produce dynamic structures utilizing a list of $\log n$ static structures.
+The similarity search through the combinatorial optimization approach is robust enough to support deletions, straightforwardly.
+However, the approach requires more research on determining optimal replacements of the removed items, and if any other operations are needed to ensure high-quality results after a large number of deletions.
 This operation deserves attention in future research.